 In addition to blade type and length, potential buyers should consider a hedge trimmer’s blade gap before making a purchase.
 Blade gap refers to the distance between the blade’s teeth, and it defines the maximum branch circumference the tool can cut.

 The average “amateur” hedge trimmer sports a blade gap between ⅜ and ¾ of an inch.
 A professional hedge trimmer blade gap, by contrast, can extend to one inch or more.

-Our landscaping consultant, Luke, provided us with advice on how to cut timber with a diameter greater than the tool’s blade gap.
+Our consultant provided us with advice on how to cut timber with a diameter greater than the tool’s blade gap.
 To accomplish this, the user should move the trimmer in a “chainsaw” manner around the base of the timber.
 Not all manufacturers have approved this method, but it is one way to tackle large jobs.
 It’s also a timesaver since you can avoid switching devices as you work.

 We like the Black & Decker 18-Inch Cordless Pole Hedge Trimmer, pictured below.
-It’s not part of our top-five matrix because it’s not something that every person will need.
+It’s not part of our top-five product list because it’s not something that every person will need.
 But if you’re concerned about reaching distant hedges, shrubs, or limbs with your trimmer, this could be a good choice for you.

 It's frustrating when corded electric hedge trimmers become unplugged.
 A cord lock can prevent this from happening.

-A trigger lock allows you to work continuously without actually holding the the trigger.
+A trigger lock allows you to work continuously without actually holding the trigger.
 Professionals who work for hours on end like this feature.

 Some machines sport a rotating handle.
 This feature makes switching from vertical to horizontal cutting easy and comfortable.